 The 15-page Capstone project is a culminating paper whereby students choose a research topic that is relevant in the field of dentistry.
 This project is overseen by a faculty mentor, who has expertise in the topic chosen, either at the Chobanian & Avedisian School of Medicine or the Goldman School of Dental Medicine.
-The project is completed over the summer, will be graded as Pass/Fail, and is designed for students completing the MS in 12 months.
+The project is usually completed over the summer, will be graded as Pass/Fail, and is designed for students completing the MS in 12 months.

-The topic chosen is open-ended but should be a reasonable scope keeping in mind the required length.
+The topic chosen is open-ended but should be a reasonable scope, keeping in mind the required length.
 Your Capstone mentor must approve the topic prior to writing.
-Following topic approval, the Capstone Project Form must be submitted.
+Following topic approval, the Capstone Proposal Form must be submitted.
 The paper should ask a question, provide data that will be evaluated to answer that question, and then offer a discussion and conclusion.
 The format of the paper should include the background needed to understand the topic followed by a presentation of published results.
 A discussion should follow with your personal insights.
+Please review the Capstone Guidelines on the OHS Capstone Information webpage for details and requirements.